 Here, a few other facts:

-Pips: Lily of the Valley doesn't grow from seeds or bulbs, but from rhizomes, which spread underground like stems.
-The dormant stems that you can plant for new growth are called pips.
-Generally considered an invasive, with some careful attention Lily of the Valley can make a beautiful groundcover in places where it might otherwise be difficult for plants to grow.
+Pips: Lily of the Valley doesn’t grow from seeds or bulbs, but from rhizomes, which spread underground like stems.
+Dormant stems you can plant for new growth are called pips.
+Generally considered an invasive, with some careful attention Lily of the Valley can make a beautiful ground cover in places where it might otherwise be difficult for plants to grow.

 A Different Stripe: Lily of the Valley, or convallaria majalis, has a number of different cultivars, including the Convallaria majalis ‘Albostriata’ shown above with variegated leaves.
 Most Lily of the Valley has tiny white bell-shaped flowers, but the Convallaria majalis ‘Rosea‘ has blossoms that are bright pink when they first bloom.

 If you’d like to plant your own pot of Lily of the Valley, a 12-pip kit with potting soil is $45 from White Flower Farm.

 Inimitable: The scent of Lily of the Valley is one of the most delightful things about it.
 But, try as you might, it’s not something that’s easy to bottle.
 In fact, most of the Lily of the Valley fragrances on the market are made from synthetic fragrance oils and not essential oils derived directly from the plant.